MBSR Course Description

 HOW MUCH DOES IT COST?

-The cost of the course is $150 at registration or $100 at registration and $10/class.
-Send your payments via Venmo to Compassionate Presence Mindful Community or send your personal check made out to Compassionate Presence Mindful Community to:
+Send course tuition payments via Venmo to @CPMCOR (you may also need the last four digits of my phone number 6641) or send your personal check made out to Compassionate Presence Mindful Community to:

 David Steinberg